How to Prepare for Brexit

 There are additional customs simplifications and procedures available under the Union Customs Code (UCC).
-These can help to further minimise the potential negative impacts of Brexit and support the efficient and timely flow of trade.
+These can help to further minimize the potential negative impacts of Brexit and support the efficient and timely flow of trade.

 - EU Commission:Contingency measures to prepare for possible “no-deal” Scenario

 - EU Taxation and Customs Union: “Preparing your business for Brexit”